-Key Stage 3

 Pupils receive regular feedback from teachers and peers, both verbal and written.
 Pupils are regularly assessed with end of topic assessments throughout the course.
 Pupils are encouraged to self-assess and peer assess their work during their lessons and this is then used to inform future planning.

 Students sit an assessment at the end of every half term.
 A revision list will be issued to help guide the student’s revision.
 These assessments will be marked by the classroom teacher.
-From this a level will be given.
-This level will represent, on average, the level they are working at in Mathematics.
+From this a GCSE grade will be given.
+This grade will represent, on average, the level they are working at in Mathematics.

-The Mathematics Department subscribe annually to the www.Mymaths.co.uk web site.
+The Mathematics Department subscribe annually to the www.mathswatch.co.uk web site.
 The website can be accessed through the school login and password.
 Each pupil has their own user ID and password.
-Pupils can find lessons on every topic covered in class and can complete homework set.
-The website marks their work instantly and has lots of interactive Maths games to play while they learn.
+Pupils can find video tutorials of all subjects covered in class and can complete homework set.
+The website marks their work instantly.

 Key Stage 3